akshayjshah/blog/posts/recipes/peach-sonker.md

 created: 2025-09-07
 ---

-Sonkers are the turduckens of dessert: part pie, part cobbers, part pancake, and all delicious.
+Sonkers are the turduckens of dessert: part pie, part cobbler, part pancake, and all delicious.

 - 2.5 lb (1134 g) peaches, peeled, halved, pitted, and sliced